 8. Thus, classification of species is a reflection of their evolutionary relationship.

-Q.11.
-Explain with the help of an example each, how the following provide evidences in favour of evolution: [Delhi 2017]
+Q19.
+Explain, with the help of an example each, how the following provide evidence in favour of evolution: [Delhi 2017, AI 2019]

 (а) Homologous organs

 (а) Homologous organs are those organs in different groups of organisms, which are similar in their basic structure/anatomy but are different in their functions.
 Such a similarity indicates that they are inherited from a common ancestor and the two species are closely related.
 For example, forelimbs of vertebrates like humans, wings of binds.

 (b) Analogous organs are those organs/structures in different groups of organisms, that are similar in their function, but are dissimilar in their basic structural plan design and origin.
 Such organs do not indicate common ancestry of the species.
 For example, wings of birds and those of bats.

 (c) Fossils are the preserved traces of organisms that lived in the past.
 Fossils indicate the time periods when the different groups of organisms lived in the earth.
 For example, Dinosaurs are reptilian: fossils, some of which show resemblance to birds in having feathers.